keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/_index.md

 ---
-title: Getting started with KLT
+title: Getting started with Keptn
-description: Get started with the Keptn Lifecycle Toolkit
+description: Get started with Keptn
 weight: 10
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-Keptn Lifecycle Toolkit works whether or not you use a GitOps strategy.
+Keptn works whether or not you use a GitOps strategy.
 The following is an imperative walkthrough.

 ## Prerequisites